amandae36577/PracticeDatabase/README.md

 # PracticeDatabase
-A practice Facebook database that protects against SQL Injection
+A practice Facebook database that protects against SQL Injection.
+The code is all there, but a connection has to be made inorder to run the code.